 "Gives clear, confident advice to clients and makes them feel at ease.
 She has the ability to think on her feet."
 'Lily is a skilled advocate.
 She is eloquent, articulate, forceful, robust and pragmatic.
 She is a go-to junior on all matrimonial finance disputes.'Chambers and Partners 2022 and Legal 500 2023

-Lily’s practice covers all aspects of private family law, in particular the financial and international elements.
+Lily’s practice covers all aspects of private family law, especially the financial and international aspects.

 - Financial remedies

 - Financial remedies after an overseas divorce (Part III)

 - Jurisdiction (including under the EU Maintenance Regulation 2009 and the Hague Convention 2007 on the International Recovery of Child Support and Other Forms of Family Maintenance)

 - Enforcement (including the enforcement of international orders)